 The Role of Phosphorus

 Phosphorus holds calcium in solution.
 If the ratio between calcium and phosphorus becomes imbalanced, problems will arise.
 If there is not enough phosphorus to hold the calcium in solution, the extra calcium will start precipitating out of the body fluids.
 If it precipitates into your kidneys, it forms kidney stones.
-If onto your teeth, it is called tartar.
+If it precipitates onto your teeth, it is called tartar.
 If it’s in your bones, it’s called arthritis.
 If in your blood vascular system, it’s called arterial sclerosis or calcified arteries.
 If in your eyes, it’s called cataracts.
 All of these conditions are symptoms of phosphorus deficiency.
-We need to take a phosphorous supplement that does not contain calcium to raise the phosphorous level, such as Phosfood Liquid by Standard Process Labs ($17/2 fl.oz.).
+We need to take a phosphorous supplement that does not contain calcium to raise the phosphorous level.
 If the calcium level is low, then we have conditions like dental caries, the erosion of the teeth.
 Looking at it from the dentist’s standpoint, this is the systemic cause of dental caries: high phosphorous, low calcium.
 This does not mean we have too much phosphorous.
 It just means we don’t have enough calcium to buckled the phosphorous.

 Calcium requires an acid environment in the GI tract for proper absorption.
 People who have an alkaline GI tract just can’t absorb and assimilate calcium well.
 Standard Process Labs makes a Calcium Lactate which is comprised of five grains of calcium and one grain of magnesium citrate.
 This makes the pH of the total product 5.2, which is on the acid side.
 Seven is neutral, which straight calcium would be.